cilliagustin/track-e.i/README.md

 </details>

 #### Calendar Section
-The calendar section appears as blank when first opening it but that is because it´s whole content is created with the user´s data.
+The calendar section appears with a pattern and a text that indicates to add the transactions in the Add Section so it´s not completely blank before the real content is created with the user´s data.
-Originally this section consists of a container and an unordered list, once populated this will have a nested list where the first li elements will be dates (with the final balance of that date) and the inner list will be all the transactions that happened on those days.
+Once populated this will have a nested list where the first li elements will be dates (with the final balance of that date) and the inner list will be all the transactions that happened on those days.
 <details>
-<summary>View Calendar Section</summary>
+<summary>View Calendar Section (empty/populated)</summary>

 ![Calendar Section](documentation/testing/screenshot-calendar-section.png)
 </details>